albassort/AlbaBuild.nvim/README.md

 In all cases `git rev-parse --show-toplevel` is executed to determine the root of the directory, and thus, the primary .albabc to be used.
 # Json Format
 ## EnvVars
 EnvVars can be specified in an "env_vars" block on the root of the build commands.
+But, specifying env_vars is **not required**.
 ```json
 {
     env_vars: